Top mobile app development languages

 - Lack of partition tolerance

-Why do you need to know the basic of mobile app development languages?
+Why do you need to know the basics of mobile app development languages?

 There are several programming languages for different sorts of tasks.
 Choosing the right language for the mobile app is different from choosing one to learn.
 The right selection yields solutions that are concise, easy to code, easy to scale, easy to debug and fix.